 JACK BUSH "LOW SUN" SERIGRAPH, 1971

-Unlike some of the other color-field artists, Bush only realized a small number of prints during his lifetime.
+However unlike many of his American contemporaries, Bush only realized a small number of multiples during his lifetime.

 Questions about this piece?
 Contact us or call +1.416.704.1720